TheMole3/GriffinGames/README.md

 | Kinborough Cristian   | bo2   | exvxcp@domain.com |

 Navigate to your domain and `/config`<br>
-There, paste your excel data into the textarea, *DO NOT COPY TITLES FOR THE COLUMNS!
+There, paste your excel data into the text area, *DO NOT COPY TITLES FOR THE COLUMNS!
 ONLY USER DATA*<br>
 Then press "Generera data", verify that the data is correct, and then "Skicka in data".

 The server will now generate who will eliminate who.